CWTWIS/react-assessment-CWTWIS/readme.md

 - [x ] Clean up unused files and code
 - [x ] Install dependencies or packages that you need for this project
 - [x ] Pick some CSS Framework and Install eg. Bootstrap, Tailwind, Scss, Vanilla css or MUI
-- [ ] Setup Well-organized Folder Structure
+- [x ] Setup Well-organized Folder Structure
 - [x ] Using Git and Github for Version Control System
 - [x ] Using Comand Line for run project